aweinb3/spotify_wrapped_complete/index.md

 This is intentionally an MVP, but I hope to expand it in the future.
 I'm already thinking about.
 - Connecting to more insights via Spotify's API (genres, artist popularity)
 - More behavioral insights (already looking into skip rates, seasonal trends, etc.)
-- Build a more enjoyable UI in framer.
+- Building a more enjoyable UI in framer.